The 17th Danish Marine Mammal Symposium

 The abstract should be submitted in word format and the filename should be “name_type of presentation” e.g. “CarolineHansen_Short”.
 Submit your abstract as word file to firstname.lastname@example.org

-Evaluation guidelines is attached and will also be posted on Facebook.
-Answer will be given ASAP or latest a week after the deadline.
+Answer will be given as soon as possible, or latest a week after the deadline.
 To confirm the accepted presentation, the presenter must register for the symposium by early bird deadline.

 All accepted abstracts will be printed in the symposium program.
 Please follow guidelines for preparing your abstract:

-Decisions will be sent out ASAP, latest a week after the deadline.
+Decisions will be sent out as soon as possible, latest a week after the deadline.

 To confirm an accepted presentation, the presenter must register for the symposium by the early bird deadline.

-Poster guidelines will be sent to poster presenter.
 Only one “full talk” will be assigned per first (or presenting) author.
-However, authors wishing to present more of their work are encouraged to apply for an additional “short-talk” or “poster“ presentation.
+However, authors wishing to present more of their work are encouraged to apply for an additional “short-talk”.
 Authors should indicate their preferred type of presentation.

 Title should be provided and needs to reflect the study.